osohq/oso/docs/content/python/guides/roles/getting-started.md

 Now we've configured roles and set up our policy.
-For users to have access, we must assign them to roles.
+For users to have access, we must assign them roles.

-We do this by writing an `actor_has_role_for_resource` rule.
-This is how you tell Oso what roles a user has.

 {{% callout "Managing roles with SQLAlchemy" "green" %}}